christianasmussenb/IrisSapConnector/README.md

 FROM Demo_PETS.Pets p
 JOIN Demo_PETS.Owners o ON p.Owner = o.ID;

+-- Disponibilidad de paseadores (¡NUEVO!)
+SELECT w.Name as WalkerName, a.Date, a.StartTime, a.EndTime, a.MaxPets
+FROM Demo_PETS.Availability a
+JOIN Demo_PETS.Walkers w ON a.Walker = w.ID
+WHERE a.Date >= CURRENT_DATE
+ORDER BY a.Date, a.StartTime;

+-- Configuración del sistema (¡NUEVO!)
+SELECT * FROM Demo_PETS.Settings
+ORDER BY Category, Name;

 -- Contar registros por tipo
 SELECT COUNT(*) as TotalOwners FROM Demo_PETS.Owners;
 SELECT COUNT(*) as TotalPets FROM Demo_PETS.Pets;
 SELECT COUNT(*) as TotalWalkers FROM Demo_PETS.Walkers;
+SELECT COUNT(*) as TotalAvailability FROM Demo_PETS.Availability;
 ```

 ### **⚡ Acceso desde ObjectScript:**